-A. Preferably, sump water should be discharged at least 20 feet away from the house in such a way that it drains away from the house.
-It should not be directed onto a neighbor's lot, into window wells, or onto a septic system drainfield.
+A. Preferably, sump water should be discharged at least 20 feet away from the house.
+All water from the sump pump should be directed away from the house in such a way that it drains away from the house.
+It should not be directed onto your neighbor’s lot, into window wells or onto the septic system drain field.

 Q. Can the average person replace a defective sump pump or does it require specialized tools or the expertise of a plumber?

-A. Almost all sump pumps come with a list of required tools and directions for installation.
-It should not be difficult for the "average" person to replace a sump pump.
+A. Almost all sump pumps come with a list of required tools and directions for installing them.
+Replacing a sump pump should not be too difficult for the “average” person.

 Q. How big should the sump hole be?
 What kind of hole liner should you use?
 How much gravel do you put under and around it?